 Before applying power to the actuator, check that the supply voltage details on the nameplate are correct for this installation.
-An incorrect supply connected to the actuator terminals could cause fuses to blow or cause permanent damage to the electrical components in the unit.
-Phase rotation need not be checked since all units are supplied with an Autophase Correction feature.
-Apply power to the actuator but do not operate the actuator without first checking that it has been set up and configured correctly for its intended application.
+An incorrect supply connected to the actuator terminals could cause fuses to blow or permanent damage to the electrical components in the unit.
+Phase rotation need not be checked, since all units are supplied with an autophase correction feature.
+Apply power to the actuator, but do not operate it without first checking that it has been set up and configured correctly for its intended application.